-Before you start thinking about putting your house on the market, it’s worth taking stock and making any alterations that would give you a better chance of achieving your asking price.
-Whatever you choose to do, it is a good idea to speak to a local estate agent about the sort of features that make the most difference when selling in your area.
+Before you put your house on the market, it’s worth taking stock and making alterations to give you a better chance of achieving your asking price.
+You could also speak to a local estate agent about the features that make the most difference to sales prices in your area.

 Improvements which create a sense of space, privacy and give a great first impression will increase saleability.
 It’s important to not over-personalise the décor so it appeals to future buyers, and will allow them to adapt the property to fit their own needs.
 In one of our member surveys, half of estate agents think that adding a bedroom (usually a loft conversion) adds the most value, while a third of agents thought a new kitchen was the best choice.